krokodillLl/random-values/README.md

-###Instruction
+Instruction:

--You just need to go to the /deploy directory and then use docker-compose up --build command.
+- You just need to go to the /deploy directory and then use docker-compose up --build command.
 That's it!
 After it you can go to the localhost:8080 page and use the project.

 It's the first version and I can add some updates later.